tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > Of course, in order to layer content, that content needs to be structured--written and stored in such a way that parts can be exposed and parts hidden.

-Mobile ist eine Art Inhalte zu entwerfen, schreibt die Autorin des Buches 'Content Strategy for Mobile', Karen McGrane:
+Der Mobile-First-Ansatz ist eine gute Methode bessere Inhalte zu entwerfen, schreibt die Autorin des Buches 'Content Strategy for Mobile', Karen McGrane:

 > What I do advocate is that organizations use mobile as a lense to help them improve all their content.
 Here's a chance to edit your content to be more concise and written more clearly (that's not 'writing for mobile,' however--that's just good writing).
 Karen McGrane

 Technik kann einige der Probleme auf kleinen Bildschirmen lösen, aber im Grunde verbergen sich unter vielen technischen Optimierungsmassnahmen für mobile Geräte ungelöste Content-Probleme.

-> While lazy-loading content or removing some images may sometimes make sense for small screens, this approach to solving the road time problem also begs another question: Should that content be there in the first place?
+> While lazy-loading content or removing some images may sometimes make sense for small screens, this approach to solving the load time problem also begs another question: Should that content be there in the first place?

 ### Und ein Pfund Organisationsentwicklung